'Hello' Reception from Mrs Whiting, Mrs Young & all the Reception Team!

-Please scroll down the page until you get to the phonics, maths and wider curriculum work planned for today
+Please scroll down the page for the phonics, maths and wider curriculum work planned for this week.

 Reading at home

 Please continue to listen to your child read daily.
 Log in to the Oxford Owl reading scheme website, to access free eBooks for your child to read.
 If you are not sure what book band your child is currently reading, please email the school at firstname.lastname@example.org and mark your email FAO: Reception teachers book band query.

 Please read to your child daily if you run out of material there is are books you might enjoy on Purple Mash in the serial mash section.